imagej/imagej.github.io/_pages/imaging/visualization.md

 nav-links: true
 ---

-{% include notice icon='info' size='large' content='See [Visualization](/plugin-index#visualization) for pages about scientific visualization.' %} {% include wikipedia title='Scientific visualization' text='Scientific visualization'%} is a set of techniques for graphically illustrating scientific data, enabling scientists to better understand, illustrate, and glean insight from their data.
+{% include wikipedia title='Scientific visualization' text='Scientific visualization'%} is a set of techniques for graphically illustrating scientific data, enabling scientists to better understand, illustrate, and glean insight from their data.

 ## Getting Started with Simple Visualization Options in ImageJ